riblidezso/mhcboost/README.md

 Method | 5 fold CV
 --- | ---
-NN |
+NN | 0.9169
-Gradient boosted trees |
+Gradient boosted trees | 0.9307
-Ensemble of Gradient boosted trees + NN | 0.9362
+Ensemble of Gradient boosted trees + NN | 0.9361
-NetMHCpan | 0.937
+NetMHCpan | **0.9376**

+The ensemble has better results than NetMHCpan on peptide length 8,10,12, but please note that these NetMHCpan results from the article were obtained with the L-mer approximation, not the newest representation on peptids of different length.

 ---